 Except, alcohol isn’t really doing all of that.
 It’s numbing you so you just aren’t reacting as sharply as you could.
 Your senses and reactions are slowed.
 Your inhibitions are lowered.
 If you drink enough – it will really numb you.
 Right to this point.

 We all know that almost every alcohol advertisement swears that it will make you look better though.
 Obviously by drinking you will look like the person in the ad.
 The paid model that hasn’t even had a sip of what’s in the glass.

-Well, you might very well end up looking like a some well known actor but it won’t be these people.
+Well, you might very well end up looking like some well-known actor but it won’t be these people.
 Remember the frogs that use to shill Budweiser?
 There’s a good chance that if you drink enough you will end up closely resembling them.
-Alcohol causes wrinkles, bloating, dehydration, yellowing of the skin and more.
+Alcohol causes wrinkles, bloating, dehydration, yellowing of the skin, and more.

-Alcohol advertising creates this myth around what is truly a dangerous drug.
-Alcohol isn’t this harmless substance that just lets us cut loose.
+Alcohol advertising creates a myth around what is truly a dangerous drug.
+This isn’t a harmless substance that just lets us cut loose.
 This is the same substance that is in the gasoline we run our vehicles on.
 It’s a leading cause of cancer and the world’s number one killer.
 What if alcohol advertisements were telling us that instead?

 Want to know more about the truth around marketing and alcohol advertisements?
 Start reading This Naked Mind free now, sign up below: